Share tokens instead of IDs

 How does this work?

-Ciphering, encoding, and prefixing each operate as independent, reversible steps chained in sequence.
+Ciphering, encoding, and prefixing each operate as independent steps chained in sequence.
+Let's take customer entities as an example.

 Encoding Prefixed